Event Data Recorders

 - Front seat positions

 - Time between first two crash events, if applicable

 - Whether or not stability control was engaged

 - Whether or not EDR completed recording

-- vehicle speed, engine rpm, steering wheel angle, angular rate sensor, accelerator pedal position, throttle position, brake pedal position, seat position, occupant weight and position
+- vehicle speed, engine rpm, steering wheel angle, angular rate sensor, accelerator pedal position, throttle position, brake pedal switch, seat position, occupant weight and position

 - Data stored in electronic memory card